-For the Summer 2015 semester, the date that refundable financial aid will begin posting to student accounts is June 14th.
+For the Fall 2015 semester, the date that refundable financial aid will begin posting to student accounts is September 13.
+Refunds can begin to post in the next business day's processes.
 Each student's situation is different based on numerous factors, therefore not every student’s financial aid will be posted at the same time.

 - Loan funds for first-year, first-time loan borrowers cannot be posted to the Student Account until 30 days after your the student's course(s) have begun (this applies to loans only, not other types of aid such as Pell grants and scholarships).
 The term "first-year, first-time borrower" applies to students who have never had a student loan at Ivy Tech or any college/university, and have either earned less than 30 credit hours or are enrolled in a technical certificate (TC) or certificate of training (CT) degree.